Validation

 • Architecture: Grid carries architecture field (CPU() or GPU()).
 All arrays dispatch to Array or CuArray accordingly.

-• Testing: Suite runs on CPU.
-GPU path tested manually with USE_GPU=true julia --project=. scripts/run_forward_era5.jl.
+• Testing: Unit test suite runs on CPU.
+GPU path tested via scripts/run.jl with use_gpu = true in the TOML config.

-• Float32/Float64: Model supports both precisions via USE_FLOAT32=true environment variable.
+• Float32/Float64: Model supports both precisions via float_type in the TOML config.

 Configuration